 With the high season a few months away, what are you doing to maximise bookings this season?
-One way you can drive bookings is to run a marketing campaign.
-Find new customers and get in touch with old ones to let them know what tours and activities you'll be running this season.
+One way you can drive bookings is to run a marketing campaign, a focused effort to promote your tours and activities you offer to prospective customers.

 To plan your next marketing campaign, answer these seven questions.